 \section{Additive regular categories, admissible kernels, and the admissible intersection property}

-In this section, we consider additive regular categories (see \ref{definition:DeflationRegular} below for a definition).
+In this section, we consider additive regular categories (see Definition \ref{definition:DeflationRegular} below).
 We show that, endowing an additive regular category $\EE$ with the class of conflations consisting of all kernel-cokernel pairs, $\EE$ has the structure of a deflation-exact category.
-In fact, the conflations of a deflation-exact category is given by the kernel-cokernel pairs of a deflation regular category if and only one of the following equivalent conditions hold: $\EE$ has admissible kernels (\Cref{Definition:AdmissibleKernels}) or $\EE$ has admissible intersections (\Cref{definition:(AI)-Category}).
+In fact, the conflations of a deflation-exact category are given by the kernel-cokernel pairs of a regular category if and only if one of the following equivalent conditions hold: $\EE$ has admissible kernels (\Cref{Definition:AdmissibleKernels}) or $\EE$ has admissible intersections (\Cref{definition:(AI)-Category}).
 This will be shown in \Cref{proposition:EquivalentCharacterizations}.

 As a deflation-exact category, $\EE$ admits a derived category $\D(\EE)$ and the construction of the left heart $\mathcal{LH}(\EE)$ as in \Cref{section:LeftHeart} goes through: we show that $\EE$ is a uniformly preresolving subcategory of $\mathcal{LH}(\EE)$ so that the embedding $\EE\hookrightarrow \mathcal{LH}(\EE)$ lifts to a derived equivalence.